 Why Reviewing at the Moment of Forgetting Is So Effective

-• Testing Effect: The act of trying to recall information itself strengthens memory.
-Actively retrieving information is more than 3 times more effective than simply reviewing it.
+- Testing Effect: The act of trying to recall information itself strengthens memory.
+Actively retrieving information is more than three times as effective as simply reviewing it.

 How AI Optimizes Review Timing